ISHANT-M/Potli/docs/uml-diagrams.md

-# POTLI UML Diagrams (Sequence, Class, Collaboration, State)
+# POTLI UML Diagrams (Sequence, Class, Collaboration)

 This document explains the behavioural and structural UML diagrams that complement the [use-case diagram](../assets/use-case-diagram.svg), the